Studio monitors are great for having a clear, unbiased, and flat idea of what you have just recorded.

 Clarity is not a word that comes from the audio world but rather from the visual realm.

 We all know what it means when you have clarity in the sound, though.
 It means that it is not biased; it is closer to the original.
-Well, when you work with up to 24 tracks, for example, that fit in a frequency spectrum, having clarity is being able to hear the entire spectrum from the lowest to the highest without any disturbances.
+Well, when you work with up to 24 tracks, for example, which fit in a frequency spectrum, having clarity is being able to hear the entire spectrum from the lowest to the highest without any disturbances.

 Mixing this way will assure you that the result will sound great regardless of where you play it afterward.